Consumer inflation expectations higher in September

 Purchase a subscription

-The November 2023 Survey of Consumer Inflationary and Wage Expectations was released at 11am AEDT, Thursday, 16 November 2023.
-The December 2023 Survey of Consumer Inflationary and Wage Expectations will be released at 11am AEDT, Thursday, 14 December 2023.
+The August 2025 Survey of Consumer Inflationary and Wage Expectations was released at 11 am (AEST), Thursday 11 September 2025.
+The October 2025 Survey of Consumer Inflationary and Wage Expectations will be released at 11 am (AEDT), Thursday 9 October 2025.

 The Melbourne Institute Survey of Consumer Inflationary Expectations measures are designed to represent the average householder’s expected rate of consumer price changes over the coming 12 months.
 Further information can be found here.